CarlosUrteaga/carlosurteaga.github.io/_pages/cv.md

 Innovation, Data scientist, Big Data, Machine & Deep Learning, Entrepreneur, IoT, Computer Vision, Python, Analytics

 I’m data scientist and entrepreneur.
 I like to improve models of classification using behavior with historical records.
-My main language for modeling is Python and favorite platform is SMACK.
-Today I’m working in a Financial institute to detect customer behavior and I had increase the score in 15 percentege.
+My main language for modeling is Python.
+Today I’m working in Globant as Data Scientist advisor.
 Beside, I worked as lecturer teaching robotics and computer networks.

 Education
 ======
+* Diplima in Applied Machine Learning, 2019
+* M.S. in Computer Science, ITAM, 2017
 * B.S. in Telematics Engineer, ITAM, 2015
-* M.S. in Computer Science, ITAM, 2017

 Work experience
 ======
+* Mar 2019: Data Scientist Advisor
+  * Improve Machine learning models of domestic violence for Uruguay, Brazil and Honduras using Python and docker.
+  * Translate business requirements into machine learning product for international clients, such as Scoring, AI Call Analyzer and HR Chatbot.

 * Sept 2018: Head of Data Science
   * Generation of models of custumer to target marketing targets
   * USING NLP and NLQ to improve internal process